grauw-fr/faurm/README.md

 ## Before we begin
 Remote form function are still in their infancy.
-This library's API is subject to frequent breaking changes.
+This library's API, like the tech it depends on is subject to frequent breaking changes.

-We still need a way to trigger validation errors from the function itself for this to be truly helpful.

 ## Installation
 ```shell